 Customer feedback needs to be collected and monitored systematically, from all your key touchpoints, i.e. your website, call centers, stores, mobile app, even social media and online review sites.
 But beyond just collecting the data, you’ll need to make sense of it too with analytical tools like text analysis, key driver analysis and easy-to-use statistical tests.

-Plus, you can add in closed-loop follow up, so front-line staff can quickly act on customer feedback to help solve issues faster, before they become critical problems.
+Choose a system where front-line staff can quickly act on customer feedback to help solve issues faster, before they become critical problems.